Köppen climate classification: Csa: Hot-summer Mediterranean climates

 These climates usually occur on the western sides of continents between the latitudes of 30° and 45°.
 These climates are in the polar front region in winter, and thus have moderate temperatures and changeable, rainy weather.
 Summers are hot and dry, due to the domination of the subtropical high-pressure systems, except in the immediate coastal areas, where summers are milder due to the nearby presence of cold ocean currents that may bring fog but prevent rain.

 Csb: Warm-summer Mediterranean climates

 Dry-summer climates sometimes extend to additional areas where the warmest month average temperatures do not reach 22 C, most often in the 40s latitudes.
 These climates are classified as Csb.

 Csc: Cold-summer Mediterranean climates

 Cold summer Mediterranean climates (Csc) exist in high-elevation areas adjacent to coastal Csb climate areas, where the strong maritime influence prevents the average winter monthly temperature from dropping below 0 °C. This climate is rare and is predominantly found in climate fringes and isolated areas of the Cascades and Andes Mountains, as the dry-summer climate extends further poleward in the Americas than elsewhere.
-Rare instances of this climate can be found in some coastal locations in the North Atlantic and at high altitudes in Hawaii.
+Rare instances of this climate can be found in some coastal locations in the North Atlantic, central Tasmania, and at high altitudes in Hawaii.